 The multi layers of an asana goes deep, beyond our wildest imaginations if we take the time to self-study it.
 Garuda is said to hold a pot of “amrita”, the nectar of immortality… perhaps this amrita is the DNA that carries forth in our offspring, creating another layer of our infinite selves…..

 WANT MORE?
 If you would like to enjoy more on Garuda Asana, please watch Dr. Ananda Balayogi Bhavanani’s discussion on “Scintillating Saturdays” https://www.youtube.com/watch?v=YabJ-DWI5Mo

-Marion Mugs McConnell is the author of Letters from the Yoga Masters: Teachings Revealed through Correspondence from Paramhhansa Yogananda, Ramana Maharshi, Swami Sivananda, and Others, published by North Atlantic Books copyright © 2016 ISBN 978-1-62317-035-6.
+Marion Mugs McConnell is the co-founder of SOYA and the SOYA Yoga Teacher Training program.
+She is the author of Letters from the Yoga Masters: Teachings Revealed through Correspondence from Paramhhansa Yogananda, Ramana Maharshi, Swami Sivananda, and Others, published by North Atlantic Books copyright © 2016 ISBN 978-1-62317-035-6.

 - Yoga Step by Step, by Dr. Swami Gitananda Giri Maharaj;